Clinical Metadata Guided Limited-Angle CT Image Reconstruction: Results

-To evaluate the generalizability of the proposed method, we conduct two out-of-distribution experiments on CTRATE: one using fan-beam CT projection at a 75{\degree} angular range, which was not included in the training set, and the other with 45{\degree} parallel-beam projections, whose angle and geometry do not appear during training.
+To evaluate the generalizability of the proposed method, we conduct two out-of-distribution experiments on CTRATE: (i) fan-beam CT projection with a 75{\degree} angular range that is not included in training, and (ii) 45{\degree} parallel-beam projections with both unseen angle and geometry.
 Results of the first experiment are presented in Fig.\ref{fig5}.
-In high-contrast bony regions (Fig.\ref{fig5} (a)), FBPConvNet reconstructs the gross structure of the thoracic vertebrae, but fails to resolve the interspaces between the vertebrae and ribs (red arrows), and degrades in severely truncated areas (blue arrow).
-Due to domain shift between the training and testing distributions, DOLCE introduces ground-glass-like artifacts above the ribs, which may lead to misdiagnosis.
-DDS improves edge sharpness and bone contrast but generates artificial textures, as highlighted by purple arrow in Fig.\ref{fig5} (a).
+In the high-contrast bony region (Fig.\ref{fig5} (a)), FBPConvNet reconstructs the gross structure of the thoracic vertebrae but blurs fine cortical structures, failing to clearly separate the interspaces between the vertebrae and ribs (red arrows), and it degrades in severely truncated areas.
+Under this unseen acquisition setting, DOLCE exhibits ground-glass-like artifacts near the ribs, indicating reduced robustness to domain shift.
+DDS improves edge sharpness and bone contrast but generates a spurious vessel-like tubular structure in the lung region, as highlighted by purple arrow in Fig.\ref{fig5} (a).
 Our method provides sharp vertebral reconstructions and clear separation between vertebrae and ribs with minimal hallucinations.
-In soft-tissue evaluation (Fig.\ref{fig5} (b)), both FBPConvNet and DOLCE fail to recover clean anatomical contours, while DDS offers sharper edges that still deviate from the reference.
-The proposed method achieves the most faithful visual appearance, especially in missing-data regions, where it reconstructs realistic structure and soft-tissue contrast closely aligned with the ground truth.

-Quantitative results in Table \ref{tab:quantitative_2} further support the visual observations.
-While FBPConvNet achieves the second-best nMI and PCC, and DDS achieves the second-best SSIM, RMSE, and PSNR, our method outperforms all baselines.
-Compared to the second-best, it improves SSIM, RMSE, PSNR, nMI, and PCC by 6.14\%, 16.67\%, 5.64\%, 4.15\%, and 2.72\%, respectively.
-Overall, the results for 75{\degree} fan-beam setting are consistent with those under 90{\degree} and 60{\degree}, as this intermediate setting lies within the training distribution.
-Most learning-based models adapt well to this mild distribution shift.
+For the mediastinal ROI containing airway lumen and adjacent great-vessel structures (Fig.\ref{fig5}(b)), supervised baselines suppress streak artifacts but tend to smooth low-contrast boundaries and subtle contrast transitions.
+DDS yields higher apparent sharpness, yet shows local structural deviations from the full-angle reference in the magnified view.
+The proposed method better preserves the airway/vessel delineation and soft-tissue contrast, achieving the closest visual agreement with the reference.